 - Craig Hunter, Chef de Mission, Paralympics GB

 - Derek Mapp, Chair, British Amateur Boxing Association

-- Simon Timson, Head of England Development Programme, England & Wales Cricket Board and former Performance Director, British Bob Skeleton Association
+- Simon Timson, Head of England Development Programme, England & Wales Cricket Board and former Performance Director, British Skeleton Association